snookums/gettingCleaningData/README.md

 [61] "fBodyAccMag-mean()"          "fBodyAccMag-std()"           "fBodyBodyAccJerkMag-mean()" [64] "fBodyBodyAccJerkMag-std()"   "fBodyBodyGyroMag-mean()"     "fBodyBodyGyroMag-std()"
 [67] "fBodyBodyGyroJerkMag-mean()" "fBodyBodyGyroJerkMag-std()"
->

-#step #5 instructions from the course project webpage:
+step #5 instructions from the course project webpage:
 "From the data set in step 4,
-* create a second, independent tidy data set with: the average of each variable for each activity and each subject."
+create a second, independent tidy data set with: the average of each variable for each activity and each subject.